jdanekrh/amqv7-workshop/labs/20-clients.md

     $ mvn clean package dependency:copy-dependencies -DincludeScope=runtime -DskipTests

 Next, we need to make sure our broker is running.
 If you've followed from the previous labs, you have a broker running with a single `Acceptor` running on port `61616`.
-Let's change our `jndi.properties` file to reflect this change. (if you're coming to this lab from your own installation/running instance of the AMQ7 broker, adjust the properties as needed; e.g., if you still have the dedicated AMQP `Acceptor` running, then no need to make this change).
+Let's change our `jndi.properties` file to reflect this change. (if you're coming to this lab from your own installation/running instance of the AMQ 7 broker, adjust the properties as needed; e.g., if you still have the dedicated AMQP `Acceptor` running, then no need to make this change).

 Our `jndi.properties` file should look like this, with the `connectionfactory.myFactoryLookup` property set to `61616`